execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 If we use `disas cp` in gdb, we see that the buffer starts at -0x20(%rbp).
 We need to fill the buffer, overwrite the saved frame pointer and overwrite ret with the address of our gadget.
 Our gadget pops from the top of the stack, so we need to put the address of the "/bin/sh" string after ret.
 At this point we could encounter a major obstacle since we are going to write addresses containing null bytes to the stack.
 Luckily, `scanf` does not mind null bytes (unlike e.g. `strcpy`), so this is not a problem.

-> We later look at how 0-byte addresses can be handled when the vulnerable program uses a function that stops writing at the first null byte (like `strcpy`).
+> We later look at how addresses with null bytes can be handled when the vulnerable program uses a function that stops writing at the first null byte (like `strcpy`).

 Now, we can find the address of "/bin/sh", `system()` and `exit()`.